 Career advocacy programs starting in middle school and high school are critical strategies to help educate students about the multiple career paths available in healthcare both for care and non-care related roles.
 Some hospitals are working to build the talent community of the future by working with schools, workforce development orgs, and local agencies to create career advocacy programs that build relationships with students and educate them on working in healthcare.

-It doesn’t solve the talent shortage issue of today, but healthcare organizations cannot afford not wait advocating for building a career in this industry.
-The talent shortages of today are becoming the talent scarcity issue of tomorrow, unless more students choose healthcare as their career path, and that decision starts earlier and earlier.
+It doesn’t solve the talent shortage issues of today, but healthcare organizations cannot afford to wait advocating for building a career in this industry.
+The talent shortages of today are quickly becoming the talent scarcity issues of tomorrow.
+So unless more students choose healthcare as their career path on their own, that decision needs to start earlier and earlier.

 5) Level up your employer branding by showcasing the stories of your team.